 DRM Systems – CENC works with multiple DRM systems, such as Google Widevine and Apple FairPlay Streaming.
 The developer must understand the intricacies of each DRM system being used and ensure proper integration with CENC.

-Streaming Protocols – Implementing CENC requires knowledge of the streaming protocols being used, such as MPEG-DASH or HLS.
+Streaming Protocols – Implementing CENC requires knowledge of the streaming protocols being used, such as MPEG-DASH or HLS streaming.
 The developer must understand how CENC is integrated with these protocols to provide secure content delivery.

 Encryption Algorithms – CENC supports multiple encryption algorithms, like AES-CTR and AES-CBC.
 The developer needs to be familiar with these encryption algorithms and their proper implementation within the CENC framework.